podefr/react-debounce-render/README.md

 # react-debounce-render

-react-debounce-render is a Higher Order Component that wraps your react components and debounces their renderering.
+`react-debounce-render` is a Higher Order Component that wraps your react components and debounces their rendering.

 This method can be used to prevent extra renders when a react component rapidly receives new props by delaying the triggering of the render until updates become less frequent.
+Doing so will improve the overall rendering time of the application, thus improve the user experience.
 It uses [lodash debounce](https://lodash.com/docs/#debounce) under the hood.

-Rationale:
+### Rationale:

-Sometimes it's difficult, impractical or impossible to batch props updates before they're passed down to a react component, resuling in a react component being rendered too often while only the last props update might have been useful and should have triggered a rendering of the component.
+Sometimes it's difficult, impractical or impossible to batch props updates before they're passed down to a react component, resulting in a react component being rendered too often while only the last props update might have been useful and should have triggered a rendering of the component.
 In these cases, debouncing the rendering of a react component may be the only solution to improve performance.

 `react-debounce-render` is a react component that will wrap any of your react components, persist the last props update that was received while discarding the previous ones,